-Chris Woodward complimented Head Chorister William Fielding on his solo in David Cooper's Come, my Way.
+and (L) former organ scholar Chris Woodward complimented Head Chorister William Fielding on his solo in David Cooper's Come, my Way.

-It was a special joy to welcome Lindsey Cooper, seen here speaking with Liz Frayne, for David Cooper's anthem, Come my forgotten service for that never-to-be-forgotten man.
+It was a special joy to welcome Lindsey Cooper, seen here speaking with Liz Frayne, for David Cooper's anthem, Come my at that blackburncathedral.com in Barnstable (see previous column) What a beautiful and moving service for Gordon; a fitting tribute for someone who filled the Cathedral Nave with people who loved him.

-version of this page on blackburncathedral.com - music - M&M online 23 in Barnstable (see previous column)